Recycling

-The City of St. Albert provides the Blue Recycling Bag program to all single-family households and some multi-family homes and condo complexes.
-Residents can place an unlimited number of dry and clean Blue Recycling Bags out for collection on their household's waste collection day.
+The City of St. Albert provides the Recycling Program to all single-family households and some multi-family homes and condo complexes.
+Recyclable items must be clean and dry, and placed in Blue Recycling Bags.
+Cardboard must be flattened and not be greater than 1.0m x 0.6m in size.
+Flattened cardboard exceeding this size may be torn and placed in Blue Bags, or brought to the Mike Mitchell Recycling Depot.
+Residents can place an unlimited number of Blue Recycling Bags and flattened carboard out for collection on their household's waste collection day.

 What Goes in the Blue Recycling Bag?